 The Best All-Round Choice: Ninja Foodi 5-in-1 Grill

-- The Ninja Foodi Grill.
-The grill that sears, sizzles, and air fry crisps.
-Indoor grill and air fryer
+- THE ORIGINAL NINJA FOODI GRILL: The grill that sears, sizzles, and air fry crisps.
+Indoor grill and air fryer.

-- With the BTU cooking power of an outdoor grill, it brings outdoor grill flavors conveniently to your countertop any day of the year
+- OUTDOOR GRILLING POWER ON YOUR COUNTERTOP: With the BTU cooking power of an outdoor grill, it brings outdoor grill flavors conveniently to your countertop any day of the year.

-- Forgot to defrost dinner?
-Transform foods from frozen to perfectly char-grilled in 25 minutes
+- FORGET ABOUT DEFROSTING: Transform foods from frozen to perfectly char grilled in under 25 minutes.

-- Air fry crisp with up to 75% less fat than deep frying (tested against hand-cut, deep-fried French fries), using the included 4-qt crisper basket
+- UP TO 75% LESS FAT: Air fry crisp with up to 75% less fat than deep frying (tested against hand-cut, deep-fried French fries), using the included 4-qt crisper basket.

 Yes, this is basically a slow cooker, but whereas a slow cooker is mediocre at everything and good at nothing in particular, the Ninja Foodi suprisingly is a very capable grill.
 It produces very little smoke, is also easy to clean: the cooking pot is non-stick and easy to clean, and all the accessories are dishwasher safe.
 Its biggest drawback is in the design department: it’s bulky and not pretty.
 If you can live with that, you are getting the best you can get in terms of indoor grilling.
 It’s also a very capable air fryer.